Ahmad Awang

-Ustaz Datuk Seri Ahmad bin Awang is a Malaysian politician and religious leader from the National Trust Party (AMANAH), a component party of Pakatan Harapan (PH).
+Ahmad bin Awang is a Malaysian politician and religious leader from the National Trust Party (AMANAH), a component party of Pakatan Harapan (PH).
 He was a member of the Pan-Malaysian Islamic Party (PAS), then a component party of the Barisan Alternatif (BA) and Pakatan Rakyat (PR) opposition coalitions, before leaving the party after being defeated in the 2015 PAS Muktamar.
 At the party level, he is the current General Advisor of the National Trust Party.

 Education

 After four years of studying in a Malay school, he started religious studies at Maahad Al-Ehya Al Shariff, Gunung Semanggol starting from primary level up to upper secondary level (Thanawi Rabi').
 At the time, this school was not only famous as an educational center, but also as an institution of the Islamic movement in the struggle for independence which was feared by British colonialists.
 Many of the freedom fighters who were arrested by the British colonialists were graduates of this institution.

 Ahmad Awang would go on to complete his higher education at Malayan Islamic College.
 Soon after, he continued his studies in the field of Islamic law at Al-Azhar University, Egypt.
 He then obtained a Master's Degree in addition to a Diploma in Education from the same university.

 Ahmad Awang began his service in the field of education as a teacher of religion at St. David's High School, Malacca before continuing his education at Egypt in 1963 with a Ministry of Education scholarship.
 After graduating from Al-Azhar University, Ahmad Awang soon worked again as a teacher at SMK Aminuddin Baki, Kuala Lumpur.
 He would go on to serve at the Ministry of National and Rural Development as an Adult Religious Planning Officer.
 Later, he worked as a lecturer in Islamic education at Universiti Teknologi Malaysia, Kuala Lumpur.

 When the Religion Division in the Prime Minister's Department (JPM) was established in 1974, he was appointed as the Director of Dakwah and Islamic Training, after which he was transferred to the Ministry of Education in 1980 and returned to the JPM's Religion Division, now known as JAKIM, as the Director of Da'wah and Islamic Training and finally became the Director of the Islamic Research Center until his retirement in 1991.